MangoTools/sean/README.md

 * Join #seanJS on freenode.
 * Discuss it in the new [Google Group](https://groups.google.com/d/forum/sean)

+## Next step

+Improve testing trough out

+## Contribution

+You wish to contribute to this generate, no problem keep in touch and we will find ways :)

 ## Credits
 Inspired by the great work of the [MEANJS](http://meanjs.org) team.